freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/authentication-strategies.md

 }
 ```

-Passport-local should be correctly required and setup.
+Passport-local should be correctly required and set up.

 ```js
 async (getUserInput) => {